Application: Frequently Asked Questions

 There are no fees at the Max Planck Institute.
 However, you have to register as a PhD student at the Otto von Guericke University Magdeburg (OVGU).
 For the enrollment, you pay a fee of about 113,50 Euros per semester.
 That includes free public transportation.

-What kind of financial aid or scholarship do you offer?
+What kind of financial aid do you offer for the PhD-Program?

 Does the Max Planck Institute award the doctoral degree?